As crowds swell and destruction mounts, attention turns to out-of-state rioters

 Much of the destruction has been tied to so-called white anarchists, who often tag buildings with ACAB, an acronym for "All cops are bastards."

 Many of the businesses ravaged by fire this week bear that telltale symbol.
-Locally based anarchists also contributed to unrest at the 2008 RNC convention, the source said.
+Locally based anarchists also contributed to unrest at the 2008 RNC convention, according to police accounts.

 Law enforcement and community organizers alike were wary of what Saturday had in store.
 Still, Griffin planned to be back out there late Saturday in defiance of the curfew.